 Since 1976 and up to the present time, the domestic T-64B, T-80B and other tanks have taken precedence over the main foreign models, and they are the only vehicles in the world that carry guided weapons used with conventional guns.
 This gives our tanks an advantage in the fight against enemy tanks at long ranges, where it is ineffective or inexpedient to use cumulated and sub-calibre projectiles.

-By now, the 9K112 Cobra complex, although still in service with the Russian Armed Forces, is morally outdated.
+By now, the 9K112 Cobra system, although still in service with the Russian Armed Forces, is morally outdated.
 In the 1980s, the KBM upgraded the 9K112 system under the name Agona using the new 9M128 missile.
 Based on the results of this work, it was possible to penetrate homogeneous armor up to 650 mm thick.
 However, by the time the development was completed in 1985 the Svir and Reflex systems with laser beam guidance were already in service, so all newly manufactured T-80 tanks were equipped with these systems.

 The 9K112-1 guided weapon complex includes the following elements: